PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-gto-fasta.rst

      p3-gto-fasta.pl [options] gtoFile

-This script produces FASTA files from a `GenomeTypeObject <GenomeTypeObject>`_ instance.
+This script produces FASTA files from a :ref:`cli::GenomeTypeObject` instance.
 The GTO must be provided as a file in JSON format.

-.. _cli::Parameters:

 Parameters
 ==========